lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The single output from authenticated encryption (including the authentication tag) is called 'ciphertext', following {{RFC5116}}.

-We use the term Unprotected CWT Claims Set (UCCS) just as in {{I-D.ietf-rats-uccs}} to denote a CBOR Web Token {{RFC8392}} without wrapping it into a COSE object, i.e. a CBOR map consisting of claims.
+We use the term Unprotected CWT Claims Set (UCCS) just as in {{I-D.ietf-rats-uccs}} to denote a CBOR Web Token {{RFC8392}} without wrapping it into a COSE object, i.e., a CBOR map consisting of claims.

 Editor's note: If {{I-D.ietf-rats-uccs}} completes before this draft, make it a normative reference.